 If you decide to enter, there’s a small fee of 10.000 VND (0.4$) to pay.
 I got enough just looking from the outside and munching on a buckwheat sweet snack.

 Just off Sa Phin is the former residence of the Hmong King.

 The Hmong are an ethnic group from Northern Vietnam, Laos, and Southern China with their own distinct culture, traditions, clothing, and language.
 They ruled the region for a few centuries with a monopoly on the opium trade.
 Opium is how the Hmong Kings could afford a magnificent palace.

 I felt the Palace today was a bit underwhelming.
 Not much of the interior remains and there’s very, very little information in English.
 The price to enter is 30.000 VND / 1.27$.
 I say enter, but keep your expectations low.

 Sa Phin Market

 On the other side of the road from the Hmong Palace is the Sa Phin Market.
-It is unique that it’s a weekly backwards market, i.e. instead of being held on a fixed day, it’s every 6 days, so this week it might be on Sunday, but the next it’s on Saturday, then on Friday, and so on.
+It is unique that it’s a weekly backwards market, i.e. instead of being held on a fixed day, it’s every 6 days, so if this week it falls on Sunday, the next it’s on Saturday, then on Friday, and so on.